rebeccacombs/pubmed-fetch/README.md

 # pubmed-fetch
 an npm package which acts as a typescript version of [Bio.Entrez](https://biopython.org/docs/1.76/api/Bio.Entrez.html) -- automating PubMed article and manuscript data retrivial.
-the majority of functions are asynchronous, using [axios](https://github.com/axios/axios) to perform the fetches from pubmed the main purpose of this package is to grab pubmed data to move into a database, which is why all of it pertains to logging in the console.
+the majority of functions are asynchronous, using [axios](https://github.com/axios/axios) to perform the fetches from pubmed.

+the main purpose of this package is to grab pubmed data to move into a database, which is why all of it pertains to logging in the console.

 all functions can be found in [`src/index.ts`](https://github.com/rebeccacombs/pubmed-fetch/blob/master/src/index.ts).